Need to talk? Call 1800 882 436.

 • Your skin may look healthier during pregnancy, or it may become dry, blotchy, darker or more sensitive than before you were pregnant.

-• Most non-prescription skin care products are safe in pregnancy, but always check the ingredients before you use a skin product while you’re pregnant.
+• Most non-prescription skin care products are safe to use during pregnancy, but always check the ingredients before using.

-• It’s best to avoid products containing vitamin A (also called retinol).
-Ask your pharmacist if you’re not sure if a product is safe.
+• It is best to avoid products containing vitamin A (also called retinol) — ask your pharmacist if you are not sure if a product is safe.

 How will pregnancy affect my skin?

-Your skin might look a bit different when you’re pregnant.
-This is because of extra blood flow and higher hormone levels in your body.
+Your skin might look a bit different when you are pregnant.
+This is because during pregnancy you have higher levels of hormones and extra blood flowing in your body.

-Some women find that their skin looks healthier.
-Other women find that their skin gets dry or blotchy, or that they develop acne or other skin problems.
+Some people find that their skin looks healthier and 'glows'.
+Others find that their skin becomes dry or blotchy and they develop acne or other skin problems.
 Your skin might also become more sensitive.

 Read more about acne during pregnancy.